NadeemAhmad3/Student_Score_Prediction/README.md

 ```

 **2. Open and Execute**
-Navigate to `notebooks/student_analysis.ipynb` and run all cells sequentially.
+Navigate to `.ipynb` and run all cells sequentially.
 The notebook will:
 - Load and diagnose the dataset
 - Perform comprehensive data cleaning and imputation
 - Generate detailed exploratory data analysis